| Availability: | |

 TDSFluid is among the leading companies offering non-contact bearing protection technologies.
 Our bearing isolators feature a labyrinth-style design that prevents contamination and moisture ingress, reducing bearing wear and unplanned downtime across industries like oil & gas, chemical processing, and water treatment.

-5. What are the key advantages of using TDSFluid ANSI 3196 bearing protectors?
+5. What are the key advantages of using TDSFluid ANSI 3196 bearing seal protectors?

-TDSFluid ANSI 3196 bearing protectors offer several advantages, including:
+TDSFluid ANSI 3196 bearing seal protectors offer several advantages, including:

 Non-contact sealing to eliminate wear